 When you create an online course, deciding on where to host it is a big decision!
 This is definitely one of those entrepreneurial rabbit holes.
-I don’t want you to get stuck there and that’s why I decided to give you an overview of popular platforms in 2019.
+I don’t want you to get stuck there and that’s why I decided to give you an overview of popular platforms.
 Note that I haven’t tried all platforms myself and there is no one size fits all solution, so please still do your own research.
 Most offer a free trial or even a free plan so you can sign up and try it out.

-The Most Popular Online Course Platforms in 2019
+The Most Popular Online Course Platforms

 My #1: Teachable